PREAMBLE

 4. Provide input regarding board meeting agenda to the President three weeks prior to next board meeting.

-5. Provide the Newsletter Committee a monthly article for the newsletter.
+5. Provide the Newsletter Committee with 3 articles per year for the newsletter.

 Treasurer